SpunkyBot/spunkybot/README.md

 ## Documentation

-You can find all the documentation in the [Wiki](https://github.com/SpunkyBot/spunkybot/wiki).
+You can find all details in the latest [documentation](https://docs.spunkybot.de).

 ### Bot Commands